 The Annual Allowance is commonly worked out by the growth in your benefits in a year.
 The AA limit covers all your pensions, except your state pension, therefore all other pension savings need to be added together.
 From 6th April 2014 the Annual Allowance reduced to £40,000 a year.

-- Annual Allowance - The Scheme Pays Facility
+- Annual Allowance - Scheme Pays Facility

 A factsheet that provides details of how the Scheme Pays Facility works within the HSC Pension Scheme.

-- Annual Allowance: Estimating the Cost of Scheme Pays
+- Annual Allowance - Scheme Pays FAQs

 Complete this form if you want to elect for HSC Pension Service to pay your Annual Allowance charge